UM-Bridge/umbridge/kubernetes/README.md

 kubectl get pods
 ```

-They can be again via:
+They can be deleted again via:

 ```
 kubectl delete -f model.yaml